BlendingJake/JTools-Py/README.md

  * More specials can be added by using the class attribute `.register_special()` like so: `Query.register_special(<name>, <func>)`.
-The function should take at least one argument, which is the current value in the query string: `lambda value, *args: ...`
+The function should take at least one argument positional argument, which is the current value in the query string, and the keyword argument 'context' at the end: `lambda value, *args, context: ...`

 ### <a name="specials">Specials</a>
 >Below is a list of all of the specials that can be used.
 Additionally, more can be added